 While I was hoping that the result will persist with continuous usage, unfortunately it appeared that the improvement wasn’t significant after that point.

-Mederma Proactive Gel retails at SGD29.80 (20g) at all Guardian (they sometimes offer discount online, so you can consider checking it there), Unity, and selected Watsons stores.
+Mederma Proactive Gel retails at SGD29.80 (20g) at all Guardian (they sometimes offer discounts online, so you can consider checking it there), Unity, and selected Watsons stores.

 3. Bio-Oil review